vikrant-github/python_pirate_trader/README.md

 1. Python Objects and Object Oriented Programming <br />
 2. Python Class Methods and Properties <br />
 3. Refactoring the code for creating classes <br />

+# Object Oriented Design Patterns creating a Manager Class in Python <br />
+1. Refactoring classes and creating a Manager Class <br />